Kwynto/Kwynto/README.md

 - 📫 You can contact me by e-mail: kwynto@mail.ru
 - :-) I ask potential employers to read [my wishes](https://github.com/Kwynto/Kwynto/blob/main/offer.md).

+*You can support the development of open source and my projects with any amount in bitcoins.*

+**bc1q5c8aql6u29lheadra00sgkl8atpqns2ye7ex72**

+![bc1q5c8aql6u29lheadra00sgkl8atpqns2ye7ex72](https://github.com/Kwynto/Kwynto/blob/main/bc1q5c8aql6u29lheadra00sgkl8atpqns2ye7ex72.jpg)

 **P.S.1:** *Programming is a pleasure.
 Initiation into the mystery of coding is excellent in itself.
 Programming is like a flash of feelings and can only be compared to ecstasy.*

 **P.S.2:** *ProfanITy.
 The most used language in programming.*

-**P.S.3:** *You can support the development of open source and my projects with any amount in bitcoins.*

-**bc1q5c8aql6u29lheadra00sgkl8atpqns2ye7ex72**

-![bc1q5c8aql6u29lheadra00sgkl8atpqns2ye7ex72](https://github.com/Kwynto/Kwynto/blob/main/bc1q5c8aql6u29lheadra00sgkl8atpqns2ye7ex72.jpg)

 <!---
 Kwynto/Kwynto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.